U.S. Relations With Japan

 More information about Japan is available on the Japan Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Japan is one of Asia's most successful democracies and largest economies.
-The U.S.-Japan alliance is the cornerstone of U.S. security interests in Asia and is fundamental to regional stability and prosperity.
-It is based on shared vital interests and values.
-These include stability in the Asia-Pacific region, the preservation and promotion of political and economic freedoms, support for human rights and democratic institutions, and securing of prosperity for the people of both countries and the international community as a whole.
+Japan is one of the world’s most successful democracies and largest economies.
+The U.S.-Japan Alliance is the cornerstone of U.S. security interests in Asia and is fundamental to regional stability and prosperity.
+The Alliance is based on shared vital interests and values, including: the maintenance of stability in the Indo-Pacific region: the preservation and promotion of political and economic freedoms; support for human rights and democratic institutions; and, the expansion of prosperity for the people of both countries and the international community as a whole.

-Because of the two countries' combined economic and technological impact on the world, the U.S.-Japan relationship has become global in scope.
-The United States and Japan cooperate on a broad range of global issues, including development assistance, combating communicable disease such as the spread of HIV/AIDS and avian influenza, and protecting the environment and natural resources.
-The countries also collaborate in science and technology in such areas as mapping the human genome, research on aging, and international space exploration.
+Because of the two countries' combined economic and diplomatic impact on the world, the U.S.-Japan relationship has become global in scope.
+The United States and Japan cooperate on a broad range of global issues, including development assistance, global health, environmental and resource protection, and women’s empowerment.
+The countries also collaborate in science and technology in such areas as brain science, aging, infectious disease, personalized medicine, and international space exploration.
+We are working intensively to expand already strong people-to-people ties in education, science, and other areas.

-Japan contributes irreplaceable political, financial, and moral support to U.S.-Japan diplomatic efforts.
-The United States consults closely with Japan and the Republic of Korea on policy regarding North Korea.
-The United States works closely with Japan and Australia under the auspices of the Trilateral Strategic Dialogue and the Security and Defense Cooperation Forum to exchange views and increase coordination on global and regional initiatives.
-In Southeast Asia, U.S.-Japan cooperation is vital for stability and for political and economic reform.
-Outside Asia, Japanese political and financial support has substantially strengthened the U.S. position on a variety of global geopolitical problems, including the Persian Gulf, Middle East peace efforts, and the Balkans.
+Japan and the United States collaborate closely on international diplomatic initiatives.
+The United States consults with Japan and the Republic of Korea on policy regarding North Korea.
+The United States coordinates with Japan and Australia under the auspices of the Trilateral Strategic Dialogue and the Security and Defense Cooperation Forum.
+The United States and Japan coordinate with India trilaterally and in the U.S.-Australia-India-Japan Consultations.
+In Southeast Asia, U.S.-Japan cooperation advances maritime security and economic development.
+Outside Asia, Japanese political and financial support has significantly assisted U.S. efforts on a variety of global issues arising, including countering ISIL and terrorism, working to stop the spread of the Ebola and other emerging pandemic infections, advancing environmental goals, maintaining solidarity in the face of Russian aggression in eastern Ukraine, assisting developing countries, countering piracy, and standing up for human rights and democracy.
 Japan is an indispensable partner in the United Nations and the second-largest contributor to the UN budget.
 Japan broadly supports the United States on nonproliferation and nuclear issues.

 The United States established diplomatic relations with Japan in 1858.
-During World War II, diplomatic relations between the United States and Japan were severed when both nations declared war on each other in the wake of Japan’s 1941 attack on Pearl Harbor, Hawaii.
-After years of fighting in the Pacific region, which included the U.S. atomic bombings of Hiroshima and Nagasaki, Japan signed an instrument of surrender in 1945.
+During World War II, diplomatic relations between the United States and Japan were severed in the context of the war that followed Japan’s 1941 attack on Pearl Harbor, Hawaii.
+After years of fighting in the Pacific region, Japan signed an instrument of surrender in 1945.
 Normal diplomatic relations were reestablished in 1952, when the Supreme Commander for the Allied Powers, which had overseen the postwar Allied occupation of Japan since 1945, disbanded.
+The Treaty of Mutual Cooperation and Security between Japan and the United States was signed in 1960.

 U.S. Assistance to Japan